 7. An Epsom salts bath to relieve the discomfort of tension headaches.
 Here is all you need to know about running your bath.

+8. Epsom salts for bruising.
 To use Epsom salt to treat a bruise, add two cups of Epsom salt to a warm water bath.
 Soak the injured area until the water cools.
 After soaking, you should rinse yourself well with clean water, as the dissolved magnesium sulfate may leave dried crystals on your skin after the water evaporates.
 These crystals are harmless but may cause irritation.

-9. Epsom salts for beating bloating is a problem for you, have a soothing warm bath with 2 cups of Epsom salts added - three times a week.
+9. Epsom salts for beating bloating.
+If tummy bloating is a problem for you, have a soothing warm bath with 2 cups of Epsom salts added - three times a week.

 10. The ultimate jet lag cure.
 Soaking in an Epsom salts bath after a long-haul flight has a sedative effect on the body because the minerals help muscles and joints to relax, leading to a more restful sleep and giving the body a chance to re-energise.
 Magnesium sulphate activates the body’s healing mechanisms and many athletes find that taking such a soak the night before a race to be very beneficial.
 A long soak will also help with any aches, stiffness, tightness and soreness that occurs after exercise.
 Rub any aching areas with a wash cloth before getting in the bath and don’t rinse off afterwards.
 Epsom salts is the more usual name for the ionic compound magnesium sulfate.
 This compound is a solid, transparent crystal that collects in a white powder.
 Epsom salts is odorless and very safe, causing few problems during topical use.

 The salt is extremely soluble in water and should disappear quickly when added.